rokkit-ts/rokkit.ts-dependency-injection/CONTRIBUTING.md

 #### How Do I Submit A (Good) suggestion for an enhancement?

 Enhancements are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined which repository your enhancement is related to, create an issue on that repository and provide the following information.
+After you've determined which repository your enhancement is related to, create an issue on that repository and provide the following information in the [feature request template](./.github/ISSUE_TEMPLATE/feature_request.md).

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description** of the suggested enhancement in as many details as possible.